Gradual Domain Adaptation for Graph Learning: Experiments

 \subsection{Hyperparameter Analysis}

+GGDA is governed by four interpretable hyperparameters: number of intermediate graphs $K-1$, score penalty $\eta$, vertex selection ratio $\kappa$, and mass decay rate $\beta$.
+Their effects are illustrated in Figure \ref{hyperparameters} and \ref{emb}:

-The effects of $\kappa$ and $\beta$ are shown in Figure \ref{emb} and \ref{kappa_beta}.
-From Figure \ref{emb}, we observe that adjusting $\kappa$ enables flexible domain constructions under varying inter-domain distance $W_p(\mu_t, \mu_{t+1})$ while maintaining an inverse relationship between the average distance $\Delta$ and the number of domains $T$.
-Meanwhile, Figure \ref{kappa_beta} shows that the optimal GGDA domain path occurs at a "sweet spot" when $\kappa$, and thus $T$, is not too small or too large, which aligns with the initial theoretical analysis.
-As for $\beta$, which governs the pace of weight decay, setting it to 0 equates to self-training on the entire graph sequence without considering distribution shifts, while an overly large $\beta$ causes rapid information decay before full utilization, both of which can deteriorate transfer performance.
+(1) Regarding $K-1$, the number of intermediate graphs generated via FGW, setting it to $0$ corresponds to direct self-training without intermediate graphs, which leads to unreliable pseudo-labeling under large domain discrepancies.
+Performance improves sharply once intermediate graphs are introduced ($K-1 \geq 1$), and stabilizes after $K-1 \geq 4$, indicating that a modest number of intermediate graphs suffices to bridge the domain gap effectively.
+(2) The score penalty $\eta$ governs the degree of penalty applied to the regularized score $c_u^t$.
+An overly small $\eta$ risks selecting distant, mislabeled vertices due to distribution shift, while a large $\eta$ over-penalizes confidence and hinders domain progression.
+On some datasets, the ranking based on regularized scores is sensitive to small $\eta$, suggesting that the high-ranked vanilla scores are concentrated, and a light regularization is sufficient to disperse them.
+(3) As shown in Figure \ref{emb}, adjusting $\kappa$ enables flexible domain constructions under varying inter-domain distance $W_p(\mu_t, \mu_{t+1})$ while maintaining an inverse relationship between the average distance $\Delta$ and the number of domains $T$.
+Meanwhile, Figure \ref{hyperparameters} shows that the optimal GGDA domain path occurs at a "sweet spot" when $\kappa$, and thus $T$, is neither too small nor too large, which aligns with our theoretical analysis.
+(4) $\beta$ controls the pace of weight decay --- a smaller $\beta$ retains more weight on past-domain samples, and vice versa.
+Setting $\beta=0$ reduces GGDA to self-training over the full graph sequence, ignoring distribution shifts, while adopting an excessively large $\beta$ causes rapid information decay before full utilization, both of which can deteriorate transfer performance.

+In practice, GGDA is robust to moderate hyperparameter variation.
+For new transfer scenarios, we recommend starting with the following defaults: $K-1=4$, $\eta=0.4$, $\kappa=0.5$, and $\beta=3$.
+Intuitively, $K-1$ and $\kappa$ control adaptation granularity, $\eta$ safeguards selection reliability, and $\beta$ governs forgetting, so further tuning can be guided by observable dataset properties, such as graph heterophily, pseudo-label confidence and its fluctuations, and validation accuracy, etc.